 Questions that were discussed during plenary sessions and workshops include:

 - What are our strengths and weaknesses, and what opportunities and threats do we face as responsible individuals and communities (such EBEN or similar networks in the field of social sciences) in a societal and global climate of crises and uncertainties?

 - How can one make sustainable finance work in practice?
 What would a sustainable finance model look like for financial institutions?

 - What is wise and legitimate whistle-blowing, i.e. neither abused nor under-exploited?

 - What mix of normative-sceptical, empirical and practice-focused approaches can and should be used for investigating whistle-blowing appropriately?

-The number of participants on site is limited and only possible by complying with the current infection protection policies of the Schader Foundation.
+The number of participants on site was limited and only possible by complying with the current infection protection policies of the Schader Foundation.
 More details here.
-There will be a participation fee of 40,- Euro to attend the conference in Darmstadt.
+There was a participation fee of 40,- Euro to attend the conference in Darmstadt.

 The corresponding contacts for the conference are Tatiana Soto Bermudez and Dennis Weis.